GaloisInc/smaccmpilot-stm32f4/src/smaccm-commsec/doc/GEC.md

 #### Key Derivation

-The key deriviation function is a SHA512 hash of the concatenation of a 16 bit big endian counter, the shared secret 'z', and a one byte party-specific identifier (0 for *A*, 1 for *B* and 2 for key material returned to the callee).
+The key derivation function is a SHA512 hash of the concatenation of a 16 bit big endian counter, the shared secret 'z', and a one byte party-specific identifier (0 for *A*, 1 for *B* and 2 for key material returned to the callee).
 The requested sizes are all under the output size of SHA512 so the